vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ---

-## Checking AVX Compatibility

-Open up a terminal and type the following command: `grep avx /proc/cpuinfo` it will highlight with red the AVX flags, if you get no output it means that your current CPU doesn't support AVX.

 ## Disabling Split Lock Detection

 Currently, Roblox uses split lock operations.
 Unfortunately, [this is not considered a good practice](https://lwn.net/Articles/790464/), so by default, the Linux Kernel will throttle any programs that do so.
 This has been reported to have a major performance hit, sometimes reducing Roblox's frame rate to a mere fraction of what it's supposed to be.